 What is Orthorexia Nervosa?

 Orthorexia nervosa, also simply known as orthorexia, is an eating disorder.
 It is characterized by an unhealthy fixation on healthy eating.
 Orthorexia nervosa was only recently coined by Steven Bratman in 1997, and is not yet fully understood.
-However, experts believe that it requires understanding, diagnosis, and treatment like any other eating disorder as it can lead to potentially dangerous consequences.
+However, experts believe that it requires understanding, diagnosis, and treatment like any other eating disorder, as it can lead to potentially dangerous consequences.

-With the unavailability of extensive information on orthorexia, it is easy to think of it as not very serious as it focuses on healthy eating.
-For this reason, we need to first focus on how is orthorexia different from healthy eating.
+With the unavailability of extensive information on orthorexia, it is easy to think of it as not very serious, as it focuses on healthy eating.
+For this reason, we need to first focus on how orthorexia is different from healthy eating.

 Healthy eating refers to eating foods that are nutritious and provide the mind and body with energy, health, and wellness.
 This is optimal for the body, as one focuses on eating foods rich in nutrients and consuming less of unhealthy fats, sugars, and salts.
-However, orthorexia involves taking this to an extreme level, wherein people develop eating habits which lead to the rejection of foods they do not deem to be “pure” enough.
+However, orthorexia involves taking this to an extreme level, wherein people develop eating habits that lead to the rejection of foods they do not deem to be “pure” enough.
 In fact, Bratman even said that orthorexia’s definition stands for an extreme focus on “righteous eating.”
 Ultimately, what happens is that people with the said eating disorder end up rejecting a variety of foods that are not up to their standards.

 Symptoms and Signs of Orthorexia Nervosa